Vulnerable world hypothesis: Background and definition

+Bostrom defines "civilizational devastation" as an event at least as bad as the death of 15 per cent of the world population or a reduction in global GDP of more than 50 per cent lasting over a decade; it need not entail human extinction.
+He treats the truth of the hypothesis as an open question and cautions that further analysis is needed before drawing definitive policy conclusions.

 Types of vulnerabilities

 To exemplify the vulnerabilities, Bostrom proposed a classification system and gave examples of how technology could have gone wrong, and policy recommendations such as differential technological development.
-If a technology that entails such a vulnerability is developed, the solutions supposed to be needed to survive (i.e. effective global governance or preventive policing depending on the type of vulnerability) are controversial.
+If a technology that entails such a vulnerability is developed, the proposed responses (i.e. effective global governance or preventive policing depending on the type of vulnerability) are controversial.
 The classification includes: